British 10K London Run

 Runners then turn left on Victoria Embankment towards the magnificent St Paul's Cathedral before returning back along the river Thames with the classic Tower Bridge as backdrop, passing Tate Modern and the unique London Eye on the opposite bank.
 Upon reaching the world's most famous clock, Big Ben, the course turns left over Westminster Bridge before doing a U turn in front of the London Eye and heading back to the British Houses Of Parliament.

-Runners will then pass around Parliament Square in front of the main entrance of historic Westminster Abbey, where Prince William married Kate Middleton on April 29th this year.
+Runners will then pass around Parliament Square in front of the main entrance of historic Westminster Abbey, where Prince William married Kate Middleton on the 29th April, 2011.
 Runners will then loop around Parliament Square before turning left into the finishing straight in Whitehall, which is the portal of British government.
 After passing the entrance to Downing Street, the official London residence of British Prime Ministers, the finish line is located north of the Cenotaph (the national monument to those who made the ultimate sacrifice for their country) at the junction of Royal Horseguards Arch and Banqueting House on Whitehall.